Sensirion/arduino-gas-index-algorithm/README.md

 be instanced as NOx Algorithm.
 It is important to feed the raw signals to the corresponding algorithm (i.e., `SRAW_VOC` to the
 VOC Algorithm and `SRAW_NOX` to the NOx Algorithm) at a constant sampling interval which must coincide with the sampling interval that is used to read out the raw signals from the SGP40/41 sensor.
 The default sampling interval applied in the algorithm is 1 s.
-In case, a different sampling interval should be used the definition of the sampling interval in the h.file of the algorithm must be changed, too.
+If your sampling interval is different, please use the constructor variant allowing you to pass the sampling interval.
+The VOC algorithm is tested for a sampling interval of 1s and 10s.

 The algorithm calculates the VOC and NOx Index signals recursively from a single raw tick value of `SRAW_VOC` and `SRAW_NOX`, respectively, which are both measured by the SGP40/41 sensor at each time step, as well as internal states that are updated